Skip to main content

 This post will focus on the most important type of integration: database CRUD.
 I'll show how easy it is, with the help of Prisma and ZenStack, to turn your database schema into a fully secured API that powers your refine app.
 You'll see how we start by defining the data schema and access policies, derive an automatic CRUD API from it, and finally integrate with the Refine app via a "Data Provider."

-Building an Admin Console With Minimum Code Using React-Admin, Prisma, and Zenstack
+Building an Admin Console With Minimum Code Using React-Admin, Prisma, and ZenStack

 · 13 min read